algorandfoundation/specs/dev/ledger.md

 - The "global state" (`GlobalState`) associated with this application.
 This field is encoded with msgpack field `gs`.

 Parameters for applications created by an account are stored in a map in the account state, indexed by the application ID.
+This map is encoded as msgpack field `appp`.

 `LocalState` for applications that an account has opted in to are also stored in a map in the account state, indexed by the application ID.
+This map is encoded as msgpack field `appl`.

 Assets
 ------